joelnet/articles/articles/2018-11-06---functional-javascript---functors-monads-and-promises/2018-11-06---functional-javascript---functors-monads-and-promises.md

     .then(response => response.json())
 ```

-So a category could be simple like a Number or a String.
-A category could also be more abstract like a Username, A User API URL, User API HTTP Request, User API Response, User API Response JSON.
-Then we can create maps or morphisms between each category to get the data we want.
+So an object could be simple like a Number or a String.
+An object could also be more abstract like a Username, A User API URL, User API HTTP Request, User API Response, User API Response JSON.
+Then we can create maps or morphisms between each object to get the data we want.

 Examples of morphisms:
 - Username -> User API Url